Qudirat/Qudirat/README.md

-- 👋 Hi, I’m @Qudirat
+ Hi, I’m @Qudirat
-- 👀 I’m interested in data analytics
+ I’m interested in data analytics
-- 🌱 I’m currently learning python and sql.
+ I’m currently learning python and sql.
 I will start on R soon!
-- 💞️ I’m looking to collaborate on data analytics projects
+ I’m looking to collaborate on data analytics projects
-- 📫 How to reach me ...

 <!---
 Qudirat/Qudirat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.